 Forklifts are steered via a steering wheel in the operator's cab.
 Although this may appear similar to the steering wheel found in a car, there is one key difference that affects the steering characteristics.

-For the majority of forklifts, the drive is provided via the fixed front wheels, whilst steering occurs via turning the rear wheels.
+For the majority of forklifts, the drive is provided via the fixed front wheels, while steering occurs via turning the rear wheels.

 This is the reverse of the steering/drive system on most vehicles and means that a forklift moving forward steers in a similar pattern to steering a car during reverse parking.
 This allows a tighter turning circle than that offered by most vehicles with a similar wheelbase.